Lifestyle

 When the change feels natural, add the next.
 One step at a time.
 The way your body and brain can actually process it.

-If you want a more detailed plan for how to approach each of the eight core longevity dimensions (nutrition, movement, sleep, stress, hormones, social connection, substances, and prevention) step by step and without overwhelm, you’ll find my free guide with concrete 4-week plans for every area.
+If you want to understand the deeper foundations of longevity itself — the biological mechanisms that actually drive healthy aging — start with what longevity actually means.
+And for a more detailed plan for how to approach each of the eight core longevity dimensions (nutrition, movement, sleep, stress, hormones, social connection, substances, and prevention) step by step and without overwhelm, you’ll find my free guide with concrete 4-week plans for every area.

 Epel, E. S., Blackburn, E. H., Lin, J., et al. (2004).
 Accelerated telomere shortening in response to life stress.
 PNAS, 101(49), 17312-17315.